magomezh/Food_Insecurity/README.md

 <table>
   <tr>
-    <td>Areas with higher population tend to have a higher number of food banks.</td>
+    <td>Areas with a higher population tend to have a higher number of food banks.</td>
   </tr>
   <tr>
     <td valign="top"><img src="Images/Boston_heatmap.png"></td>